-To a fireplace and nearth.
 To a fireplace complete with surround and hearth as shown in figure 5 and complying with BS1251 after removal of the fireback and sufficient material behind the fireback for a debris catchment space.
 The required fireplace, hearth, debris catchment area and clearance dimensions are shown in figure 6.